Losint/hepboat-docs/src.md

-# What is HepBoat
+# What is HepBoat?

 HepBoat is a fork of b1nzy's rowboat, a utilitarian and administration assistant for Discord.
-It iss a bot that was built to be highly configurable and allow server admins to modify functionality based on the requirements of individual servers.
+It is a bot that was built to be highly configurable and allow server admins to modify functionality based on the requirements of individual servers.

-The freely-hosted Hepboat is private and closed-source.
+The freely-hosted HepBoat is private and closed-source.
 It is only added on high-traffic servers.
-Rowboat is open-source with public code.
+Rowboat is open-source with public code but does not work out-of-the-box.

 ## Use Cases